 Apart from some minor specification changes over the Charger3, probably caused by slight changes in suppliers’ equipment ranges over the past year, the bike remains largely unchanged apart from the Bosch Smart System upgrades mentioned above.

-One thing to note is that although the Bosch Gen4 Performance CX motor is mechanically unchanged, they have changed the electronic plugs, which along with the updated software means there is no longer a Rohloff option available and this looks likely to remain the case for some time to come!
+One thing to note is that although the Bosch Gen4 Performance CX motor is mechanically unchanged, they have changed the electronic plugs, which means there is no backwards compatibility with the older Bosch System 2.

-Whilst it’s a shame that there isn’t an option for a Rohloff drivetrain, there is a belt drive option with the Enviolo hub.
-This hub has a shorter range of gears than the Rohloff and is slightly heavier whilst lending a little more resistance to the drivetrain.
-The hub however has proven to be extremely durable, especially now Enviolo has launched a new shifter, which seems a far better design than its predecessor.
+The first belt driven option is the Enviolo hub gear.
+This hub has a smaller range of gears than the Rohloff and is slightly heavier whilst lending a little more resistance to the drivetrain.
+The hub however has proven to be extremely durable, especially now Enviolo has launched a new shifter, which seems a far better design than its predecessor and the Charger4 is now also available with the automatic gear change, which I really like.
+The automatic option is now fully integrated into the Smart System and cadence can be easily adjusted from the Bosch controller.

-For longer rides however, I would personally recommend the Touring option, yes, it is costlier to run in terms of maintenance and replacement cost, but you get a wider range of gears, lower weight, less resistance when pedalling and a lower initial cost.
+For longer hillier rides, however, I would recommend the Touring option.
+Yes, it is costlier to run in terms of maintenance and replacement cost, but you get a wider range of gears, lower weight, less resistance when pedalling and a lower initial cost.

 SUSPENSION

 The Charger 4 comes with a 100mm travel suspension fork which varies depending on whether you choose the standard or GT version of the bike.
 The standard version has a slightly lighter but potentially less durable sprung fork with lockout whilst the GT has a more responsive and tougher air fork which also has a lockout.
-So, if you are intending to ride offroad, the GT option is a no-brainer, especially with the wider, higher-volume tyres.
+So, if you intend to ride off-road, the GT option is a no-brainer, especially with the wider, higher-volume tyres and the GX option with knobbly off-road Schwalbes.

 BRAKES